wytshadow/wigleQuery/README.md

 ### WiGLE API
 WiGLE API Name and Token are not your username and password.
 After creating an account on wigle.net, visit https://wigle.net/account to see your API Name and API Token.

+WiGLE has a limit on how many API queries a user can make per day.
+It is easy to exceed that daily limit using this tool.

 ### Google Maps API
 Follow the instructions at https://developers.google.com/maps/documentation/javascript/get-api-key to get a Maps JavaScript API key for use with this tool.